Adaendra/prom-ui/README.md

 # Prom UI

+Standalone application to expose data from Prometheus/Thanos.

+---

 This project is based on [**Prometheus**](https://github.com/prometheus/prometheus).

 All the UI part is extract from this project and updates were made to have a complete standalone and deployable app.